kt3k/deploy_dir/README.md

   -r, --root <path>           Specifies the root path of the deployed static files.
 Default is '/'.
   -o, --output <filename>     Specifies the output filename.
 If not specified, the tool shows the source code to stdout.
   --js                        Output source code as plain JavaScript.
 Default is false.
+  --basic-auth <id:pw>        Performs basic authentication in the deployed site.
+The credentials are in the form of <user>:<password>
   -y, --yes                   Answers yes when the tool ask for overwriting the output.
   -v, --version               Shows the version number.
   -h, --help                  Shows the help message.